The Formula of Iron(II) Chloride: A complete walkthrough to FeCl₂

 The formula FeCl₂ is not an abstract concept; it corresponds to a tangible substance with diverse and important uses, each directly linked to its chemical identity.

-• As a Reducing Agent in Organic Synthesis: Anhydrous FeCl₂ is a mild, selective reducing agent.
-To give you an idea, it is used in the ** Bouveault-Blanc reduction** to reduce esters to alcohols.
+- As a Reducing Agent in Organic Synthesis: Anhydrous FeCl₂ is a mild, selective reducing agent.
+Take this: it is used in the ** Bouveault-Blanc reduction** to reduce esters to alcohols.
 Its +2 oxidation state means it can be oxidized to Fe³⁺ (losing one electron), making it an effective electron donor in specific reactions.
 The precise 1:2 iron-to-chlorine ratio is critical here; using FeCl₃ (iron(III)) would not provide the same reductive power.

-• In Water and Wastewater Treatment: The hydrated form, iron(II) chloride tetrahydrate (FeCl₂·4H₂O), is a common coagulant.
+- In Water and Wastewater Treatment: The hydrated form, iron(II) chloride tetrahydrate (FeCl₂·4H₂O), is a common coagulant.
 When added to water, it hydrolyzes to form iron(II) hydroxide flocs, which help remove suspended particles, phosphates, and some heavy metals.
 The Fe²⁺ ion is central to this process.
-Adding to this, in advanced oxidation processes (AOPs), FeCl₂ is used in Fenton's reagent (with H₂O₂) to generate highly reactive hydroxyl radicals (•OH) for degrading persistent organic pollutants.
+Beyond that, in advanced oxidation processes (AOPs), FeCl₂ is used in Fenton's reagent (with H₂O₂) to generate highly reactive hydroxyl radicals (•OH) for degrading persistent organic pollutants.
 The efficiency of these radical-generating cycles depends on the cycling between Fe²⁺ and Fe³⁺.

 Scientific and Theoretical Perspective: Structure and Bonding